rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 - Packaging: package the project code in reproducible form in order to share or transfer to production.
 - Deploying: manage and deploy models from a variety of machine learning libraries.

-In this tutorial you can practice basic functionalities of mlflow such as mentioned above.
-Further to this, you will study how to use mlflow in measuring metrics of a machine learning application via concrete examples.
-After completing this tutorial, you can use mlflow to collect experimental data for your machine learning applications.
+In this tutorial you can practice basic functionalities of Mlflow such as mentioned above.
+Further to this, you will study how to use Mlflow in measuring metrics of a machine learning application via concrete examples.
+After completing this tutorial, you can use Mlflow to collect experimental data for your machine learning applications.
 These data are usually useful for further analysis, statistics, prediction and optimization.

 ## Accompanying Slides and Video
 * [Slides](ML_ProjectManagement_2020.pdf)